heet007-code/CLIP-disease-xray/README.md

 * `tqdm` (progress bars)
 * `clip` (OpenAI CLIP model)

-We recommend using Python 3.8+ and a CUDA-enabled GPU for best performance.
+I recommend using Python 3.8+ and a CUDA-enabled GPU for best performance.

 ---